Discover where you should go for your perfect African safari

 Gorillas in the Mist

-Little Rwanda is a much smaller country in comparison to other big African safari destinations, however it makes up for size with astounding natural beauty: mountain ranges, shimmering lakes and lush tropical rainforest.
+Tiny Rwanda is a much smaller country than other big African safari destinations.
+However, it makes up for size with astounding natural beauty: mountain ranges, shimmering lakes, and lush tropical rainforests.

-Outside the jungle, Lake Kivu offers swimming, kayaking and even scuba diving; whilst capital Kigali is one of Africa’s safest and cleanest cities.
-Though Rwanda’s horrific past has not been forgotten, the country is looking to the future and has become a leader in conservation and responsible tourism.
+Outside the jungle, Lake Kivu offers swimming, kayaking, and even scuba diving, while the capital, Kigali, is one of Africa’s safest and cleanest cities.
+Though Rwanda’s horrific past has not been forgotten, the country is looking to the future and has become a leader in conservation and responsible tourism

 Rwanda’s Best National Parks & Game Reserves